Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 **User Login**

+- User login: Users can log in by using a valid username and password.

+- User data: The gspread file imported contains a sheet with information of multiple users including username and password.

+- 3 Invalid login attempts: When a user unsuccessfully tries to log in for three times, the program is ending and a message displayed that the account is blocked for 5 minutes.
+(This is not really happening due to avoiding misunderstanding when testing the app.
+This feature could easily be added by posting a time stamp in the users gspread sheet and with every login attempt test if a time stamp of no longer then 5 minutes ago is associated with the user.)

 **Data Source Selection**

-Choose between two different data sources to get data from.
+When selecting to analyse survey results, the user can choose between two different data sources to get data from.
 Google Spreadsheet as cloud service or a local Excel file.
+The local Excel file must be located within the application folder.
+In the current state only the owner of the repository can add different files.
+In a later version a upload feature could be added.

 **Data Export**

+When a survey has been conducted, the results are exported to a gspread sheet and extended with the current date.

 ### Accessibility

 ## Technologies Used